Mary never in a million years thought this could happen to her.

 They're inexperienced.
 They're statistically more likely to cause accidents.
 And yes, when you add them to your policy, your insurance premiums go up.

-But trying to dodge those costs by leaving them off your car insurance policy can backfire big time.
-We’ve seen families lose everything after a teenager wrecked a car they technically weren’t supposed to be driving.
+But trying to dodge those insurance costs by leaving them off your car insurance policy can backfire big time.
+We've seen families lose everything after a teenage driver wrecked a car they technically weren't supposed to be driving.

-But here’s the thing.
+But here's the thing.
 There are ways to soften the impact of adding teen drivers.
-Many companies offer:
+Many companies offer multiple discounts to lower your premiums.

-And more importantly, shopping across multiple companies to find the one that gives you the best value for your dollars.
+And more importantly to us, shopping across multiple insurance providers to find the one that gives you the best value for your dollars.
 Not just the lowest rate, but the right protection for the best price.
+That is why we work with multiple auto insurance companies.

 Adding your teen may cost more.
 But not adding them could cost you everything.

-We’re not here to make Texas families poor.
+We're not here to make Texas families poor from their car insurance bill.

 We're here to keep them from going bankrupt when something goes wrong.
 It's called the Promise of Certainty.